Jittering jets by negative angular momentum feedback in cooling flows: Jittering jets in cooling flows

 Consider an accretion episode where the central SMBH accretes cold clumps from the ICM, i.e., the cold feedback mechanism.
+I base the mechanism I consider on the presence of clumps that are cooler than the ICM.
+Therefore, there must be some clumps in the ICM.
+In some clusters they might be below detection limit.
+In those clusters I predict that very deep observations will reveal such clumps close to the center.

+I consider in this study the case where the angular momentum of the ICM is negligible.
+Therefore, the clumps that are formed by thermal instabilities in the ICM are born with very low angular momentum (but not zero, as they do form an accretion disk around the SMBH).

-I define equatorial plane-1 to be the plane where the clumps form the first accretion disk, disk-1, and polar-1 the polar directions along which the disk-1 launches the first pair of jets.
+I define equatorial plane-1 to be the plane where the clumps form the first accretion disk, disk-1, and polar-1 the polar directions along which the disk-1 launches the first pair of jets (first outburst).
 I follow and expand the arguments from \cite{Soker2018Jit}.
-The jets and the bubbles they inflate uplift dense clumps by pushing the gas out (e.g., \citealt{HillelSoker2018}) or by entraining the clumps (e.g., \citealt{HillelSoker2014}).
+The jets and the bubbles they inflate uplift dense clumps by pushing the gas out (e.g., \citealt{Popeetal2010, HillelSoker2018}) or by entraining the clumps (e.g., \citealt{Revazetal2008, Popeetal2010, HillelSoker2014}).
+Lifting gas can stimulate AGN feedback (e.g., \citealt{Prasadetal2015, McNamaraetal2016}).

 The vortices that the jets and the jet-inflated bubbles excite entrain the clumps, break them, and drag them.
 The vortices are excited mainly because of the shear between the jet and the ICM.
-This implies that the main velocity components of the vortices are in planes that contain the jets' axis and are perpendicular to equatorial plane-1, i.e., meridional planes.
+This implies that the main velocity components of the vortices are in planes that contain the jets' axis and are perpendicular to equatorial plane-1, i.e., the vortices are in a meridional planes.
 Therefore, each dense and cold clump will have its main velocity components after interacting with the jet in the meridional plane that contains the clump and the jet's axis.
 I present the schematic flow structure in Fig. \ref{fig:flow}.

 The clump's specific angular momentum component along the original jet direction (polar-1) is practically zero

 Moreover, even if a clump has a velocity component perpendicular to the meridional plane its angular momentum will be at a high angle to polar-1 direction because the clump is close to the axis of the first pair of jets (equation 1 in \citealt{Soker2018Jit}).